PRASANNA-RAVI/Configurable_SCA_Countermeasures_for_NTT/README.md

 * To benchmark total NTT/INTT time:
 * To benchmark total procedure time:

-We also provide nine options for countermeasures
+We also provide eight options for countermeasures (Please refer to paper [here](https://eprint.iacr.org/2020/1038.pdf) for details on terminology used):

+* No Protection
+* Coarse Shuffling
+* Coarse Group Shuffling
+* Coarse within Group Shuffling
+* Fine Shuffling
+* Coarse Masking
-*
+* Fine masking
+* Generic Masking - 2 Masks
+* Generic Masking - 4 Masks

 <!--
 The **pqm4** library, benchmarking and testing framework started as a result of the [PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.